-Joint statement for Climate and Migrant Justice Day – November 22
+Joint statement for first Climate and Migrant Justice Day – November 22, 2024

 This year, for the second year running, we lived through the hottest summer in recorded human history.
 From coastal erosion and bad harvests in the UK and Western Europe to the expansion of deserts in North Africa, to flooding in South Asia, climate breakdown is already changing the lives of people everywhere and forcing communities on the front lines to move.